MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 ## <a name="priority"></a>Priority
 Helps determine which Microsoft Shopping campaign serves ads, in the event that two or more campaigns use the product catalog feed from the same Microsoft Merchant Center store.

-You must specify one of the supported values: 0, 1, or 2.
-The higher numbers are given higher priority.
+A higher priority value denotes a higher priority.
+The supported values for most shopping campaigns are 0, 1, and 2.
+For [smart shopping campaigns](../guides/smart-shopping-campaigns.md) (campaign [Sub Type](#subtype) set to *ShoppingSmartAds*), you must set the priority to 3.

 If two shopping campaigns use the product catalog feed from same Microsoft Merchant Center store, then ads will be delivered for the [Ad Group Product Partition](ad-group-product-partition.md) with the highest bid.

 > [!NOTE]
 > If you create a Microsoft Shopping campaign in the Microsoft Advertising web application, the default priority selected is "Low" which is the equivalent of '0'.